frdr-dfdr/frdr_docs/docs/en/external_review.md

 ## Inviting Reviewers

 Reviewers can be sent invitations to review a dataset once the external review process has been requested.
-Find the dataset under the "External Review" tab and click the "Manage Reviewers".
+Find the dataset under the "Embargo" tab and click the "Manage Reviewers".
 The invitation form will be shown at the top of the page.
 Fill out the form and click the "Invite" button.

 <a href="/docs/img/screenshots/external_review/inviting.png" class="screenshot-lightbox">
     <img src="/docs/img/screenshots/external_review/inviting.png" alt="Screenshot showing reviewer invitation form" class="screenshot"/>